nebosite/tepsite/README.md

   * components - definitions for custom components
   * models - If we get fancy and need to keep user state, keep it here
   * pages - Pages are components where menu items land

+## Deploy the Site

+Easy, just run `npm run deploy` and whatever is on your machine will show up on the public site.